hfereidouni/DataScience/CodeBase/webcode/index.markdown

 <figcaption style="font-size: 11px; font-style: italic; text-align: center; font-weight: bold;">Fig. 1</figcaption>
 </figure>
 </p>
-According to the above-mentioned Fig. 1, at the beginning of each game, we can see the event 0 (including the game info) and then after swiping the event slider we can see the respective event info through the Textarea.
+According to the above-mentioned (Fig. 1), at the beginning of each game, we can see the event 0 (including the game info) and then after swiping the event slider we can see the respective event info through the Textarea.

 <p>
 <figure>